stuartmaxwell/djpress/docs/templatetags.md

 ## post_title_link

-Returns the title of the current post as a link if it's part of a collection, or just the title if it's a single post.
+Returns the title of the current post as a link if it's part of a collection, or just the title if it's single post.

+The `force_link` argument can be used to always return the link, regardless if it's part of a collection or not.

 ### Arguments

 - `link_class` (optional): CSS class(es) to apply to the link.
+- `force_link` (optional, boolean): Always displays a link when true. *Note* - this is a keyword-only argument.

 ### Returns